$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Introduction and summary

 An interesting question is whether one can microscopically derive a certain type of SYK-like models directly from gravity or string theory \cite{Anninos:2016szt}.
-A step in that direction was made in \cite{Benini:2022bwa} in the context of holography and black holes in higher-dimensional AdS space.
+A step in that direction was made in \cite{Benini:2022bwa} in the context of holography and black holes in a higher-dimensional AdS space.
 The quantum mechanical model found in \cite{Benini:2022bwa} presents many peculiar features, \eg, it has $\cN=2$ supersymmetry, it describes both dynamical fermions and bosons belonging to many species with unequal abundance in a large $N$ limit, it enjoys multiple Abelian symmetries.
+It is not a priori clear what the impacts of those features are on low-energy physics.
+For instance, the $\cN=4$ supersymmetric model constructed in \cite{Anninos:2016szt} --- which also contains both fermions and bosons --- fails to exhibit emergent superconformal symmetry at low energy, and thus it cannot be a good model of near-BPS black holes.

-With that motivation in mind, in this paper we study a class of SYK-like models with $\cN=2$ supersymmetry, made of $N$ regular fermions in chiral Fermi multiplets, as well as $\alpha N$ bosons in chiral multiplets with one-derivative kinetic terms (\textit{a.k.a.} first-order bosons), in the large $N$ limit.
+With that motivation in mind, in this paper we study a class of SYK-like models with $\cN=2$ supersymmetry, made of $N$ regular fermions in chiral Fermi multiplets, as well as $\alpha N$ bosons in chiral multiplets with one-derivative kinetic terms (\textit{a.k.a.}\ first-order bosons), in the large $N$ limit.
 The parameter $\alpha$ controls the relative abundance.
 The interactions are described by ``superpotential'' J-terms (in the language of \cite{Witten:1993yc}), are controlled by two positive integers $(p,q)$ (where $p$ is odd), and may include --- depending on $p,q$ --- a scalar potential and Yukawa interactions.
 As in SYK, the interactions are all-to-all and given by random variables that represent quenched disorder.